 As a first-generation Filipina-American, I've reflected on the meanings of home, success, and happiness.
 Home for me has been all over: from Santa Ana, CA to Bristol, CT; Worcester, MA to Pine Ridge, SD; Madrid, Spain and now back in Worcester--I see the world as both a place to live and thrive in as well as my classroom.
 Between my two stays in Worcester, I graduated from Assumption College majoring in English Writing Mass Communications with a minor in Natural Sciences, and taught English to students ranging from 2nd grade to 2nd Bacchillerato.
 Both vocations lined up with my passion for getting to hear other peoples' stories, so I'm proud to identify as a successful person.
 Moving forward, I'm excited to continue to find happiness by helping prospective students realize their meanings of home and success, and for all of us to find happiness.
 When I'm not in the office, you can find me exploring, meditating, strength-training, or trying to be a decent cook!

-Originally from Mystic, Connecticut, I am a recent graduate of Western New England University with a degree in finance and economics.
+Originally from Mystic, Connecticut, I graduated from Western New England University with a degree in finance and economics in 2017.
 In college, I worked as a tour guide and found a passion for helping students and families through the admissions process, which made the decision to pursue a career in admissions an easy one.
 I’m now lucky enough to call the great city of Worcester my home, and am more than happy to take advantage of the ongoing, “Worcester Renaissance.”
-When I’m not in the office or traveling, you can find me downtown at the DCU Center for Worcester Railers or Massachusetts Pirates games, walking my dog in Elm Park, grabbing some food on Shrewsbury Street, or talking sports with friends and family.
+When I’m not in the office or traveling, you can find me playing rugby for Worcester RFC, downtown at the DCU Center for Worcester Railers and Massachusetts Pirates games, walking my dog in Elm Park, or talking sports with friends and family.

-Regional responsibilities: New Jersey, New York (Long Island)
+Regional responsibilities: Michigan, Minnesota, New Jersey, New York (Long Island)

 I have lived in the Worcester area my whole life.
-I graduated from Keene State College in 2011 with a BA degree in Psychology and a minor in Holocaust and Genocide Studies.
-It was at KSC that I worked as a tour guide and fell in love with Admissions and everything about the process.
+I graduated from college in NH in 2011 with a BA in Psychology.
+It was in college, that I worked as a tour guide and fell in love with Admissions and everything about the process.
 After college graduation and working in the business world for several years, I realized that higher education was my calling.
-I love having the opportunity to meet with prospective WPI students and learn about their passion for our campus and curriculum.
-I love everything Disney and am a huge movie buff of all genres.
-I am so happy to be working at WPI and cannot wait to meet you all!
+I truly enjoy having the opportunity to meet with prospective students and learn about their passion for our campus and unique curriculum.
+I love everything Disney, am a huge movie buff of all genres, and can be found enjoying live music with my husband at many of the local venues, but especially downtown at the Palladium (less than a mile from campus)!
+I am so happy to be working at WPI and cannot wait to meet you all.

-Regional responsibilities: Florida (Central), Maine, New York (Western & Greater Albany), Vermont
+Regional responsibilities: Florida (Central & Northern), Kansas, Maine, Massachusetts*, New York (Western & Greater Albany), Oklahoma, Vermont

 Adam Epstein '05